-My daughter could have been on the road to becoming a killer until we fought back.
+My daughter was a potential threat to herself and others until we took action.
+Sometimes parents have to do the unthinkable so they can prevent the unforgivable.
 At some random school this morning, a child is hiding in the bathroom because he or she is too afraid to walk the halls due to bullying.
 I know it to be true because it was my daughter’s life for over a year before she was finally attacked.
 I’m going to try to tread very carefully while I write this, but I’m also going to be very honest.
 So, I warn you now, this might piss you off, but it has to be said.

 School shootings do not happen by accident.
 Guns do not walk into the class and fire without a person pulling the trigger.
 Show me a school that has death due to school shootings/suicide, I’m willing to bet that school has also dealt with a problem in regards to bullying.
 Bullying has lasting effects, it not only hurts the students that the harmful words are aimed at, but it also hurts people caught in the environment of the issue.
 I can tell you this because I know it to be true.
 It has taken my own daughter years to overcome the words and pain associated with bullying.

 My daughter’s attack happened on a playground with nearly a dozen children surrounding her.
 She was rolled up in a ball and kicked over and over.
 The children then tried to impale her head on a steel pike.
 At the time of her attack four teachers were on the playground.
 A boy stepped in and saved her.
 He took her to the office and I was called.
 That week after we got her home she tried to commit suicide twice.
 After weeks or so she started acting out violently.
 She pushed my oldest daughter in the street and then tried to push her down stairs.